Sourabhjoshi1/Sourabhjoshi1/README.md

 ---

-### 📈 Current Focus
+### 📈 Current Focus:

-Currently, I'm deeply engaged in research on **novel DC-DC converter topologies** aimed at achieving higher efficiency and power density for emerging applications.
-I'm particularly interested in:
-* **Bidirectional high-gain DC-DC converters** for EV fast charging and battery energy storage systems.
-* Leveraging **Wide Bandgap (SiC/GaN) devices** to push switching frequencies and reduce passive component sizes.
-* Applying **advanced control strategies** (e.g., Model Predictive Control) for improved dynamic performance and resilience.
+Exploring innovative solutions across AI, Power Electronics, and Protein Folding.

-Stay tuned for upcoming projects and publications in these areas!
+Stay tuned for upcoming projects, publications, and open-source contributions in these areas!

 ---